How To Ace The Columbia Business School Interview

 Equally important to Columbia is cultivating business leaders who will eventually become scholars, giving back to the academic community by sharing their wealth of knowledge with the generation to follow.

 A balance of theory and practice has shaped Columbia’s business programs, and students will gain an equal amount of theoretical and practical expertise.
-As one of the oldest business schools in America, Columbia has had a lot of time to develop its academic programs which has resulted in the school being a leader in business education.
+As one of the oldest business schools in America, Columbia has had a lot of time to develop its academic programs, which has resulted in the school being a leader in business education.

 Columbia is a well-known Ivy League school, and it’s incredibly competitive to gain admission at any of the prestigious Ivy League schools.
 Columbia is also an M7 business school, a group of leading business schools that are the best in the nation and are renowned worldwide.
 The M7 designation and the collaborative approach taken by the M7 schools to continually improve their students’ educational experience makes it even more competitive to get into any of these schools, including Columbia.